mankarsandesh/the-peaks/README.md

 1. Understand Scope of Project -> Done
 2. Plan of Design -> Done
 3. Collect all Images (Resource) and API List Postman Collection. -> Done
-4. Design Project from Scrach make it Beautiful. -> Done
+4. Design Project from Scrach make it Beautiful in Desktop -> Done
+5. Responsive Desgin Mobile Device- > Working....
-5. Testing all Design Part. -> Working...
+6. Testing all Design Part.
-6. Connect with API.
+7. Connect with API.
-7. Testing.
+8. Testing.
-8. Deployment.
+9. Deployment.

 #  Pages